atoms_skipButton_skipContent

 We can’t talk about subject lines without first addressing how they’re measured: open rates.

 Launched in June 2021, Apple’s iOS 15 privacy features allow Apple Mail users to block third parties from tracking email opens.
-Considering Apple owns 58% of email client market share, that means more than half of your brand’s open rate metrics don’t reflect how many people actually opened your email.
+Considering Apple owns 53.67% of email client market share, that means more than half of your brand’s open rate metrics don’t reflect how many people actually opened your email.

 “We know that a 60% open rate doesn’t mean 60% of people actually opened your email,” Farge says.
 “But if we had a 60% open rate on Monday, and on Tuesday we see a 40% open rate, we can compare campaigns and make decisions from there.
 Maybe deliverability dropped off, so we’ll look at that.”

-More practically, the best way to manage this reality is to use your digital marketing platform to differentiate Apple’s Mail Privacy Protection (MPP) from true recipient engagement.
+More practically, the best way to manage this reality is to use your marketing automation platform to differentiate Apple’s Mail Privacy Protection (MPP) from true recipient engagement.
 The purpose of this is to avoid seeing inflated email open rates that may lead you to believe your subject lines are more effective than they really are.

 Klaviyo handles this with a property called “Apple Privacy Open,” which is either true or false for all open events.
 If Apple Privacy Open is true, it means the message was opened on a device with MPP turned on.
 That means the open may be attributable to Apple’s MPP and doesn’t necessarily reflect a true email open.